Arizona Fall League: History

 The league's first game was played on October 6, 1992, with the Grand Canyon Rafters defeating the Scottsdale Scorpions, 6–4.

 Before the 1994 season, the Javelinas relocated from Tucson to Peoria, to limit travel distances to the Phoenix metropolitan area.
-All teams been located in greater Phoenix since then.
+All teams have been located in greater Phoenix since then.

 Since 1995, when the Diamondbacks became the Desert Dogs, no team has changed its nickname.
 However, each team has changed its location at least once during its history.
 The most recent change was by the Desert Dogs, who moved from Phoenix to Glendale in 2013.

 For the 1998 season, organizers rostered players onto each Arizona Fall League team from a single division in MLB: